CodeMacrocosm/Web-a-Thon/suggestions.md

 I [VivianeRamos](https://github.com/vivi3008) suggests that you persist even when you think you will not succeed.

 I [CHiGi](https://github.com/imCHiGi) suggests you to always play with the code while learning and pick a project you like and try to enhance it everytime you learn a new concept.

+I [Sneha](https://github.com/sneha-mehta) suggests that patienceis the key.
+You might want to to quit a lot of times but believe in your dream can don't give up.
+Trust me it worsts the time time and hardwork.